Steel (John Henry Irons): Steel series

-Worlds Collide

-During the Worlds Collide crossover series between DC and Milestone Media, Steel encountered his Milestone counterpart Hardware.
-Each hero questioned the other's motivations, Steel believing Hardware to be too rebellious and Hardware believing Steel to be too trusting and naive.
+Tyke, frustrated and angered by his handicap, reveals Irons' secret identity to men working with Hazard.
+Hazard unleashes a cyborg named Hardwire, who attacks the Irons family and seriously wounds Butter.
+Child protective services take Tyke and Darlene away, with Tyke ending up in Hazard's custody.
+During Steel's battle with Hardwire, he is forced to remove his armor to save his life, revealing his identity to the public.
+Various villains attack the Irons family, during which Irons' grandmother Bess is killed and the family is forced to go into hiding.

+The title received a shakeup when Christopher Priest became the lead writer in issue #34.
+Steel relocated to Jersey City, New Jersey with Natasha and began to work at Garden State Medical Center.
+He built a new suit of armor that was significantly less powerful than its predecessor.
+The series was canceled after issue #52, which featured Steel running the hospital after the unmasking of its previous coordinator, Villain.

 JLA and the Men of Steel

-Around the time the Steel series was cancelled, Steel was recruited as a member of the Justice League, due to Batman's concern that the League was already top-heavy in brawn and required more thinkers.
-During his time in the League, Steel played a crucial role in the defeat of villains such as Prometheus and the Queen Bee.
-He even served as the leader of the reserve team—consisting of the Huntress, Big Barda, Plastic Man, and Zauriel—left in the present during the DC One Million crisis.
+Around the time the Steel series was cancelled, Steel is recruited into the Justice League due to Batman's concern that the League was already top-heavy in brawn and required more thinkers.
+During his time in the League, Steel played a crucial role in the defeat of villains such as Prometheus and Queen Bee.
+He even served as the leader of the reserve team—consisting of Huntress, Big Barda, Plastic Man, and Zauriel—left in the present during the DC One Million event.
 Following the battle against Mageddon, he ceased to serve as a full-time member of the League, although he stayed on as a supporting member for quite some time.
-He also became a regular member in the Superman titles, having relocated with Nat to Metropolis to run his own workshop there, called "Steelworks."
+He also became a regular member in the Superman titles, having relocated with Nat to Metropolis to run his own workshop there, called "Steelworks".
 He also revealed at this time that he had known Superman's identity for some time.
-The two became partners of a sort, and John Henry helped Superman build a new Fortress of Solitude, although he maintained some contacts with the Justice League, as shown when he was able to contact Batman to help Superman find Lois Lane after she had been abducted by the Parasite.

-Steel retired from active duty during the Imperiex War after he was injured while wearing the Entropy Aegis, an alien armor created on the evil planet Apokolips; it nearly consumed his "soul" after he was taken by the Black Racer while attempting to release Doomsday and use him against Imperiex.
-Superman eventually confronted Darkseid in single combat with the aid of the rest of the Superman family to keep Darkseid's other forces delayed, requesting only that Darkseid release Irons from the Entropy Aegis after his defeat in exchange for him never sharing the results of this battle with anyone, although they had to rush Irons back to Earth for urgent medical attention, as he was restored in the same physical state he had been in when he was placed in the armor, and it was speculated that the injuries would prevent him ever becoming Steel again.

-Retirement

-During his retirement, Irons made a suit of armor for his niece Natasha, who became the new Steel.
-Although he was no longer actively fighting crime, he remained an important ally of Superman.
-He unintentionally usurped the position of Emil Hamilton as Superman's technology guru, one of several developments that led to the emergence of Ruin.
+Steel retires from active duty during the "Our Worlds at War" event after he is injured and the Entropy Aegis armor nearly consumes his soul.
+During his retirement, Irons creates a suit of armor for his niece Natasha, who became the new Steel.